MouseLightPipeline/pipeline-api/README.md

 known tile in the Tile Heat Map display page, known tile counts for the project, etc..., but will not be processed.

 ##### Project Information
-There is an optional top-level section of the file that can be used to provide information about the project itself.
+There is a top-level section of the file that can be used to provide information about the project itself.

+The `pipelineFormat` field is required to indicate it is not a dashboard input file.

-Currently this is just the known extents of the sample.
+The `extents` field defines the extents of the sample and is optional, but if present should be a valid range for the sample.
 This improves/simplifies some of the information displayed about the project, but is not required.

 The section is at the same level as the `tiles` property and is as follows:
 ```json